MijkeJetten/ELIXIR-ELITMa/pages/modules/02-data-management/001-dm-intro.md

 type: Data Management
 page_img: /icons/icon-module-data-management.svg
 status: in development
-description: Build a shared understanding of why a NDMS matters and what it offers to your Node
+description: Build a shared understanding of why a NDMS matters and what it offers to your Node or institutions
-audience: []
+audience: [Node Coordinators, Data Stewards]
 learning_outcomes:
     -
 ---